 - Extend the intent IOC to allow for expectationSelectivity when the intent is being provided for feasibility checking.
 This enables a consumer to submit a set of candidate expectations to get feedback on which expectations are supported or not.
 For example, a service management design function can submit the set of potential RAN service descriptions to see which set can be supported by the RAN service intent handler.

 5.11.3.2 Solution for MnS producer to indicate supported targets

+5.11.3.2.1 To be revised: IntentHandlingCapability <<dataType>>

 Introduce in the IntentHandlingCapability <<dataType>>: